Los Angeles Workplace Harassment Lawyer

 If you’ve been subjected to harassment at work based on your race, gender, religion, disability, sexual orientation, age, or another protected characteristic, California law gives you the right to take action.
 Employers have a legal obligation to prevent this conduct and address it when it happens.
 When they fail, they can be held accountable.

-Our Los Angeles, CA workplace harassment lawyer at The Bloom Firm represents employees who have experienced harassment that made their jobs unbearable.
+Our Los Angeles, CA workplace harassment lawyer at Bloom Fudali represents employees who have experienced harassment that made their jobs unbearable.
 We take these cases on contingency, so you pay nothing unless we recover compensation for you.
 If harassment has affected your ability to do your job or forced you out of a position you worked hard to earn, contact us for a free consultation.

 Attorneys Who Handle Harassment Claims Across Industries